QLS-MiCM/DataProcessingInPython/Outline/Outline.md

 2. Use NumPy to easily process multidimensional data.
 3. Use Matplotlib to generate different types of plots to visualise data.
+4. Use pandas to represent data stored in tables.
-4. Approach a new package and explore its documentation and examples.
+5. Approach a new package and explore its documentation and examples.

-## Content:
+## Content

 1. **Module 1 -- Modules and Packages (40 minutes)**
    1. Using Modules